-Exclusive: IAC acquires Umbrella, the popular household-help service for senior citizens
+Exclusive: IAC’s ANGI Homeservices acquires Umbrella, the popular household-help service for senior citizens

 My mother enjoys a codependent relationship with Umbrella, the company that connects senior citizens with $20-hour “neighbors” who do all the tasks that people like my mom need: minor home repairs, tech help, furniture assembly, moving large items.

 IAC has taken note and recently acquired Umbrella for an undisclosed sum, the companies announced today, adding to its extensive portfolio of internet brands.
-Umbrella will join IAC’s ANGI Homeservices arm.
+Umbrella will join IAC’s ANGI Homeservices arm (in which IAC is majority shareholder, with over 80% ownership).
 As is fitting for these rainy times, the deal was negotiated via Zoom.

 Umbrella stormed onto the scene in 2017 as the brainchild of Harvard Business School grad Lindsay Ullman, who previously spent a decade investing in and incubating other companies through Google Ventures and other firms.
 Members pay an annual $199 membership, and 75% renew.